Values & Market Data

 Usage adjustments rely on the Meter Reads field, which can be found at the top of each product page.
 For off-highway equipment, Meter Reads are measured according to engine hours; for some other types of equipment, Meter Reads may be measured in miles or another specific metric.

-The Resale and Auction Values graph displays 6 months of estimated FMV and FLV for any piece of equipment, based on any adjustments made to Location, Condition, Options and Extras, or Usage.
-Fair Market Value (FMV) is shown in the blue line, and Forced Liquidation Value (FLV) is shown in the green line.
+The Resale and Auction Values graph displays 6 months of estimated FMV, OLV and FLV for any piece of equipment, based on any adjustments made to Location, Condition, Options and Extras, or Usage.
+Fair Market Value (FMV) is shown in the blue line, Orderly Liquidation Value (OLV) is shown in the orange line, and Forced Liquidation Value (FLV) is shown in the green line.
 All values are in US dollars.

 These values can be adjusted using the Adjustment inputs noted above, but both FMV and FLV may be adjusted manually using the Compare percentages.
 To change these, simply change the percentage shown next to each value type.
 For example, in the image below, FMV is sitting at 90%, which means that the Adjusted FMV will be approximately 10% below the standard unadjusted value, holding everything else equal.

 The Values graph will only show values with a checked box in the comparison field.
-To see only Auction values, for example, simply click on the check box next to Resale and it will be removed from the graph.
+To see only FLV, for example, simply click on the check boxes next to OLV and FMV and they will be removed from the graph.

 The Values graph shows estimated values for the last 6 calendar months.
 These values will change with any adjustments made to the current value.